khulnasoft/tradescope/docs/strategy-customization.md

 ### *get_analyzed_dataframe(pair, timeframe)*

-This method is used by tradescope internally to determine the last signal.
+This method is used by freqtrade internally to determine the last signal.
 It can also be used in specific callbacks to get the signal that caused the action (see [Advanced Strategy Documentation](strategy-advanced.md) for more details on available callbacks).

 ``` python